Tomas Jack-Kurdyla: Professional career

-Jack-Kurdyla was drafted fourth overall in the 2020 CFL Draft by the Edmonton Eskimos.
+Jack-Kurdyla was drafted fourth overall in the 2020 CFL draft by the Edmonton Eskimos.
 He became the highest-drafted Buffalo player in the CFL.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and was officially signed by the Edmonton Elks on February 17, 2021.
+He was released on May 5, 2025.

+Jack-Kurdyla signed with the Calgary Stampeders on May 14, 2025.